 Predicated on the governing assumption that our world populace must have certain guiding astrobiology5 information (such as intercepted non-alien distress calls provided by SETI)6 that itinerant polyphagous aliens were headed towards Earth, CHAOS/CAP's campaign goal is the timely creation of the "Earth-igloo", an actively disguised planet-size stealth Rock of Gibraltar functioning as a strategically vital base for humankind's anabasis survival strategy.
 (Using such a long-term anti-alien warfare strategy, humankind may never need to directly counterattack technologically superior alien foes since there can be no question of ecological coexistence.)7

-The "Earth-igloo" would not be an impregnable known stronghold like the Rock of Gibraltar; instead, it would be an anti-colonialism terrestrial strictly-survivalist fortification (completed by molecular nantechnology's tiny machines) feigning the food-less deadness of present-day Mars.8 Camouflage using artificial material ("gray goo"9 on the Earth's surface, a programmatic circumambient superficial stratum that appears artless, with the aim of evading all predatory aliens may become an effective global subterfuge, just like living animals naturally use.10 If the Earth-surface is made to appear as lifeless (food-free) as the Moon or as biologically deadly as a recently emplaced nuclear waste dump11, then perhaps scornful or horrified aliens won't stop for a long period of time in this Solar System, or explore it at all.
+The "Earth-igloo" would not be an impregnable known stronghold like the Rock of Gibraltar; instead, it would be an anti-colonialism terrestrial strictly-survivalist fortification (completed by molecular nantechnology's tiny machines) feigning the food-less deadness of present-day Mars.8 Camouflage using artificial material ("gray goo"9 on Earth's surface, a programmatic circumambient superficial stratum that appears artless, with the aim of evading all predatory aliens may become an effective global subterfuge, just like living animals naturally use.10 If the Earth-surface is made to appear as lifeless (food-free) as the Moon or as biologically deadly as a recently emplaced nuclear waste dump11, then perhaps scornful or horrified aliens won't stop for a long period of time in this Solar System, or explore it at all.
 Expressing a sentence in one word, for example, "Go", as some Eskimo languages do, "Earth-igloo" seems an appropriate holophrastic expression since Earth's surface will become a nearly airless outwardly odd and repulsive place just as inhospitable as the exterior of an Eskimo's igloo.12 (Even today, there are some people who do believe/think Homo sapiens representatives never landed on the Moon, that NASA authored a successful world-public deception!)13

 Aristotle implied a rather interesting distinction of Earthly event-processes (human technology), one between cultivation (humans help global nature to produce more perfectly or abundantly things it usually produces) and construction (inducing global nature to produce things it would not otherwise be capable of producing).
 Aristotle mulled the possibility of tools that would perform their own work in Politics I, 4 (1253b23-1254a18).
 When humans mull things over we tend to ponder deeply on every little detail; the word mull is related to the Old English "myl" meaning "something reduced to small particles".
 Certainly, a perfected future molecular nanotechnology operating upon Earth's surface is worth mulling.16